itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 ![](/uploads/versions/screen-shot-2015-09-28-at-1.13.44-am---x----900-563x---.png)Try updating the content.
 When you save, CloudCannon commits the changes back to your Bitbucket repository and pushes the changes to your live site.

-Editing meta data is easy using front matter.
+Editing metadata is easy using front matter.
 Click the settings button to make changes to front matter.

 ![](/uploads/versions/screen-shot-2015-09-28-at-1.14.05-am---x----900-563x---.png)Blog posts, collection items and data files also have simple interfaces for updating content.